MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 1. You should still be on **LON-CL1**, and you should still be logged in as the local **Admin** account.
 If necessary, log in as the **Admin** with a password of **Pa55w.rd**.

-2. You should still have the **Microsoft 365 Defender** portal open in in your **Edge** browser from the prior task.
+2. You should still have the **Microsoft 365 Defender** portal open in your **Edge** browser from the prior task.
 If not, enter **https://security.microsoft.com** in the address bar, and then if you receive the dialog box asking for a second form of authentication, proceed through the verification process.
 If not, sign-in using Holly's user id and password.

 3. In the **Microsoft 365 Defender** portal, under **Email & collaboration** in the left-hand navigation pane, select **Attack simulation training**.